There could be a number of reasons for this; some of my own making, some not.

 So I called across the house, “Hey, did you throw my cap away again?”

-My wife’s voice came back, “Why would I throw it away, that’s something YOU should do.”
+My wife called back, “Why would I throw it away?
+That is something YOU should do.”

 She hates my cap and I understand why.
-It was a wonderful cap on the day I bought it but now it has become so faded and worn that a dishrag can boast more color and character.
+It was a wonderful cap on the day I bought it but that was then.
+Now it as faded and worn as an old dishrag..

 “So where is it?”
 I asked.